karimnaaji/live-glsl/README.md

 ## example

-There are multiple examples available in the example folder that you can easily run to see the tool in action.
-To execute an example, navigate to the main directory, build the tool from sources, and then run the command `./build/live-glsl --input examples/atmosphere.frag` in your terminal.
+There are multiple examples available in the shaders folder that you can easily run to see the tool in action.
+To execute an example, navigate to the main directory, build the tool from sources, and then run the command `./build/live-glsl --input shaders/atmosphere.frag` in your terminal.
 This will run the specified example file and allow you to start coding.

 ## builtin uniforms